flowcommerce/redux-fetch/README.md

 import React from 'react';
 import { render } from 'react-dom';
 import { Provider } from 'react-redux';
-import { Router, RouterContext, browserHistory } from 'react-router';
+import { applyRouterMiddleware, browserHistory, Router } from 'react-router';
-import { FetchProvider } from '@flowio/redux-fetch';
+import { useFetch } from '@flowio/redux-fetch';
 import configureStore from './path/to/configure/store';
 import routes from './path/to/routes';